LiamJCates/Programming-Notes/C++/Values.md

     rvalue − The term rvalue refers to a data value that is stored at some address in memory.
 An rvalue is an expression that cannot have a value assigned to it which means an rvalue may appear on the right- but not left-hand side of an assignment.

 Variables are lvalues and so may appear on the left-hand side of an assignment.
 Numeric literals are rvalues and so may not be assigned and can not appear on the left-hand side.

+So, all l-values can be r-values, but not all r-values can be l-values.

 Following is a valid statement −

 int g = 20;

 But the following is not a valid statement and would generate compile-time error −

 10 = 20;